 The Candle Festival in Suphan Buri, a town in central Thailand, takes place at Wat Pa Lelai Woraviharain with a spectacular parade of candles, folk dance and music performances by ethnic groups, performing arts and a competition of decorating candle floats.
 Art academy students compete for the most artistic candle with designs based on Thai history and mythology.

 Origins of the Candle Festival Thailand

 Long before the arrival of electricity, Thai Buddhists donated candles to their local temples to ensure the monks had light to study during the three-month long period of Buddhist Lent.
 Originally a merit-making tradition, the donation of candles became more symbolic after the arrival of electricity, and the candles themselves more decorative and elaborate.
 At some point local communities began outdoing each other in friendly contests for crafting the largest and most intricate candle wax statues.

 The dates of the two Buddhist holidays – Asahna Bucha and Khao Pansa – are set by the Thai lunar calendar and vary each year.
 In 2019 Asahna Bucha day falls on 16 July and Khao Pansa day on 17 July.

 The times of the parades and other events are often subject to change so check with your hotel or the local TAT tourist office upon arrival (in Ubon Ratchathani there’s an information counter in the airport arrival hall).
 Tip: arrive a day in advance and visit the local temples to see the artists finishing decorating their candle floats.

-Accommodation during the Candle Festival Thailand
+Hotels in Thailand during the Candle Festival

 More information and travel inspiration for Thailand holidays: